 Industrial activity in Flintshire continues to take place in along the coastal areas of the County as it has in the past.
-Large scale industrial processes are concentrated along the River Dee and its Estuary, including Airbus, Tata Steel, United Paper Mills at Shotton, Toyota and Connah's Quay Power Station.
+Large scale industrial processes are concentrated along the River Dee and its Estuary, including Airbus, Tata Steel, paper mills at Shotton, Toyota and Connah's Quay Power Station.